Fix the Roads!

 - Return to the days when accountable, middle class, union workers are doing the work.
 Over the last decade, the state has depressed wages, cut jobs, and shifted more work to slower, costlier, less accountable contractors.
 It is time to return to a system where we are preferencing maintenance, doing more work in-house, spending less on renting equipment it would be cheaper to buy, and paying union workers a decent wage.
 Highway workers should make a minimum of $15/hour starting salary, and have a competitive pay scale and tenure program in line with the schedule proposed by the UE Local 170 workers and passed by the legislature--but never implemented.
 We must also reinstate the prevailing wage, and ensure civil service protections to guard the wages and benefits of all workers and to ensure the quality of all work.
 We can take the same money we are spending now, but make it go further.
 Studies have shown that by investing in good, accountable, in-house labor, we can save time and money in the short-run and the long-run.

 - Pass a Wealth Tax to stimulate road work now, and close the funding gap long-term.
 For decades we have underfunded our infrastructure, and the middle class has suffered for it.
 This is the wealthiest time in West Virginia history but that wealth does not stay in our pocketbooks, schools, or roads.
 We have to stop funding our roads with new, regressive taxes and fees.
-Part of our platform is a half-penny wealth tax on West Virginians with more than $2 million in assets--roughly one-fourth of those funds (~$200 million) will go toward road work to start closing the gap.
+Part of our platform is a penny wealth tax on West Virginians with more than $2 million in assets--A proportion of those funds will go toward road work to start closing the gap.

 - Keep getting smarter.
 The proposals above will help us get back on track, but we also want to excel.
 The following proposals can help ensure that we are constantly improving and holding this system accountable:

 - Police the corruption.
 We need a Political Corruption Unit within the State Police, which would boast 50 experienced officers and detectives.
 This unit would investigate all manner of political corruption, including the politics of roads construction and contracting.
-(See forthcoming Police Political Corruption and Corporate Crime plan for more details.)
+(See Prosecute Corrupt Politicians and Corporate Criminals plan for more details.)

 - Tax the trucks.
 Large trucks do a disproportionate amount of damage--one large truck does the same damage as about 9,600 cars; these trucks do nearly all non-weather-related damage--and should therefore pay for the damage they do.
 Where the damage is caused by resource extraction, the revenue would stay in counties where the work is done and the trucks are concentrated.